Okene4000/alx-higher_level_programming/0x14-javascript-web_scraping/README.md

-This is the project task for we scrapping under javascript.
+This is the project task for web scrapping under javascript.